timcowlishaw/enxaneta/documentation/working_notes/02_eav-data-model.md

 Instead of starting with an exhaustive list of entities, attributes and values, consider the fundamental operations and interactions the EAV model needs to enable for a meaningful tarot reading experience.
 Work backwards from concrete examples of desired readings.
 This means focusing on how the entities, attributes and values interact systematically, not just as abstract data types.

+Design the EAV model around the key actions users take when interacting with the tarot, such as drawing cards, laying spreads, and interpreting meanings.
+Ensure the data structure facilitates these core procedures.

 An Oulipian approach, using constraints and limitations productively.
 Bogost argues that design constraints and material limitations, rather than total freedom, are a necessary precondition to creativity and meaningful play.
-What are the relevant constraints and material limitations? (clear links here to the Reconstrained Design approach, and permacomputing) Rather than aiming for maximum flexibility, intentionally limit the scope of entities, attributes and relationships represented in the model.
+What are the relevant constraints and material limitations? (clear links here to the "Reconstrained Design" approach, and work on permacomputing) Rather than aiming for maximum flexibility, intentionally limit the scope of entities, attributes and relationships represented in the model.
 Constraints can force innovative thinking about what is truly essential.

 **This might involve:** limiting the number of attributes per entity, restricting value types or ranges for certain attributes, or defining a fixed set of high-level entitity types (e.g. card, suit, number)